SimonGreenhill/COEDLSS/README.md

 A. `Strict Clock`: There are no variations in rates across branches.

 B. `Relaxed Clock (Log Normal)`.
 Variation across branches is autocorrelated, so that neighboring branches can be more similar than those further away (Drummond et al. '06).
-This allows different lineages to vary but that variation to get larger as languages get more different.
+This allows different lineages to vary in a way that variation gets larger as languages get more different.
 Note that the Relaxed Clock can also be parameterised with an exponential distribution, but the Log Normal parameterisation is better (Drummond et al. '06).

 We'll keep it simple by using the strict clock today.